JQuery UI

 jQuery UI is a collection of GUI widgets, animated visual effects, and themes implemented with jQuery (a JavaScript library), Cascading Style Sheets, and HTML.
-Using the Shodan search engine query term cpe:"cpe:/a:jquery/jquery_ui" we can determine that jQuery UI is used on approximately 800k web sites.
-Pinterest, PayPal, IMDb, HuffPost, and Netflix are utilizing the library.

 Both jQuery and jQuery UI are free and open-source software distributed by the jQuery Foundation under the MIT License; jQuery UI was first published in September 2007.

 As of October 7, 2021 jQuery UI is in maintenance mode, with no new features being planned.

 Features

-As of the 1.11.4 release, interactions such as draggable/droppable and sortable are supported. jQueryUI comes with fully themeable widgets using a consolidated, coordinated theme mechanism, such as Autocomplete, Datepicker, ProgressBar, Sliders, and more.

-Effects include color animations, class toggling.
+Interactions such as draggable/droppable and sortable are supported. jQuery UI comes with fully themeable widgets using a consolidated, coordinated theme mechanism, such as Autocomplete, Datepicker, ProgressBar, Sliders, and more.
+Effects include color animations and class toggling.